-When all hell broke loose on Wall Street in slow-motion crash in the autumn of 2008, nobody was surprised to see struggling shows like A Tale of Two Cities and Xanadu close their door.
-But what did happen in January 2009, was over one third of the shows playing on Broadway closed; not only is this unprecedented in the history of Broadway, but it's downright shocking.
+When all hell broke loose on Wall Street in the low-motion market crash in the Fall of 2008, nobody was surprised to see struggling shows like A Tale of Two Cities and Xanadu close their doors.
+But what also happened in January 2009, was over one third of all the shows playing on Broadway closed; not only is this unprecedented in the history of Broadway, but it's downright shocking.

 Limited Run Shows Are Among Those Set To Shutter

 Not all of the upcoming Broadway show closings are a surprise.
 Several of the plays and musicals that will be closing soon were limited runs to begin with.

 All My Sons, Dividing the Estate, and Equus were always scheduled to close near the beginning of the year, while Irving Berlin's White Christmas and Slava's Snowshoww ere strictly holiday engagements.